Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Implementation and Experimental Properties

-Before proceeding with the finite sample properties of our methods however we need to recall that the implementation of our test statistics in (\ref{eq:eq3}) and (\ref{eq:eq4}) requires the availability of an estimator of the long run variance associated with the numerator of (\ref{eq:eq3}) which we generically referred to as $\hat{\omega}_{n}^{2}$.
+\textit{\textbf{Implementation}}: The implementation of our test statistics in (\ref{eq:eq3}) and (\ref{eq:eq4}) requires the availability of an estimator of the long run variance associated with the numerator of (\ref{eq:eq3}) which we generically referred to as $\hat{\omega}_{n}^{2}$.
 The asymptotic outcomes documented above operated under the assumption that an estimator satisfying $\hat{\omega}^{2}_{n}\stackrel{p}\rightarrow \omega^{2}$ was available.
 Given the expression of $\omega^{2}$ obtained in (\ref{eq:eq6}) and the fact that we operate under given $\mu_{0}$ it is also clear that a consistent estimator of $\phi^{2}$ would also ensure the availability of a consistent estimator of $\hat{\omega}^{2}_{n}$.

 We may consider two alternative estimators of the long run variance in (\ref{eq:eq3}) using either residuals from the null model or the marginal regressions considered under the alternative.
-From our Assumption 1(iii) it is straightforward to note that these will be asymptotically equivalent under the null hypothesis of interest but they may result in potentially important differences in finite samples, when it comes to power in particular.
-For conditionally homoskedastic $\eta_{t}'s$ we consider

-which can also be readily adapted to accommodate conditionally heteroskedastic $u_{t}'s$ (equivalently, serial correlation in the $\eta_{t}'s$) using Newey-West type formulations.
-Letting $\hat{\eta}_{t}$ denote a generic estimator of $\eta_{t}$, such an estimator for the counterpart to $\hat{\omega}^{2,a}_{n}$ above would be given by
+From Assumption 1(iii) it is straightforward to note that these will be asymptotically equivalent under the null hypothesis of interest but they may result in potentially important differences in finite samples, when it comes to power in particular.
+For conditionally homoskedastic $\eta_{t}'s$ we consider which can also be readily adapted to accommodate conditionally heteroskedastic $u_{t}'s$ (equivalently, serial correlation in the $\eta_{t}'s$) using Newey-West type formulations.
+Letting $\hat{\eta}_{t}$ denote a generic estimator of $\eta_{t}$, such an estimator for the counterpart to $\hat{\omega}^{2,a}_{n}$ above would be given by where $\hat{\gamma}_{\eta}(s)=\sum \hat{\eta}_{t}\hat{\eta}_{t-s}/n-k_{0}$ for $\hat{\eta}_{t}=\hat{u}_{0,t+1}^{2}-\hat{\sigma}^{2}_{0,u}$ and similarly for (\ref{eq:eq27}).
+Note that (\ref{eq:eq28}) specialises to (\ref{eq:eq26}) under conditional homoskedasticity, whereby $\gamma_{\eta}(s)=0$ $\forall s \neq 0$ and $m$ refers to a suitable bandwidth for which one may consider the rule of thumb $m=m_{n}=0.75 (n-k_{0})^{1/3}$.
+In the simulations presented below we analyse finite sample size and power using the variance normaliser in (\ref{eq:eq27}).